corkami/collisions/README.md

 To store the JPEG data losslessly, store it as grayscale 100%, then either use a picture of single row/column, or repeat the data line 8 times (since JPEG blocks are 8x8), and your data is stored losslessly and referenced by the PDF pages.

-Examples of SHA-1 colliding 2 PDFs via JPEG page data (a grayscale picture rendering colors) as vector page content:
+Examples of SHA-1 colliding two PDFs via JPEG page data (a grayscale picture rendering colors) as vector page content:

 [If](examples/jpgpage1.pdf) ⟷ [Shattered - the movie](examples/jpgpage2.pdf)